Samuel Petráš (ice hockey)

-Samuel Petráš (born 11 May 1995) is a Slovak professional ice hockey forward who currently playing for HK Poprad of the Slovak Extraliga.
+Samuel Petráš (born 11 May 1995) is a Slovak professional ice hockey forward who currently playing for HC Slovan Bratislava of the Slovak Extraliga.

 Career

 Petráš was an academy player with Slovan Bratislava and made his senior debut for the team during the 2015–16 KHL season.
 He played 24 games in the KHL for the club and was also a member of ŠHK 37 Piešťany and HKM Zvolen.

 Petráš spent a season in the Supreme Hockey League for Sokol Krasnoyarsk before returning to HKM Zvolen on a permanent transfer on June 13, 2018.
 On July 24, 2020, Petráš rejoined Slovan Bratislava on a one-year contract.